 Typical of Pissarro's output over this period is the pictured The Marne at Chennevieres (1864).

 The three men were all dissatisfied with the traditional French art establishment, which encouraged religious and mythological works over almost all else and frowned upon painting en plein air (outdoors) and the use of loose brush-strokes.

 Pissarro formed a particularly close bond with Cezanne over this period, being a source of comfort to Cezanne when his works were mocked by fellow students and art critics.

 2. The impressionist exhibitions

-On his return to France, Pissarro began musing on creating an alternative to the Salon de Paris.
-The restrictive stylistic rules and biased judging system enforced by the Salon did not give he and his fellow Impressionists proper recognition for their new stylistic achievements.
+On his return to France, Pissarro began musing about creating an alternative to the Salon de Paris.
+The restrictive stylistic rules and biased judging system enforced by the Salon did not give him and his fellow Impressionists proper recognition for their new stylistic achievements.
 The idea was to create a society that was distinct from the French Academy where they could set their own rules and make a name for themselves.